ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 #### Change run length
 - **RNS**<br>
     The RNS runs in multiple [PBS jobs][PBS job] submissions, each one constituting a _cycle_.
-The job scheduler automatically resubmits the suite every chosen _cycling frequency_, until the total _run length_ is reached.<br>
+The job scheduler automatically resubmits the suite every chosen _cycling frequency_ until the total _run length_ is reached.<br>

     !!! warning
         The _cycling frequency_ is currently set to `24` hours (1 day) and should be left unchanged to avoid errors.<br>